-Those rumors of embarrassing farts during yoga class are all true.
-But luckily, you can use that to your advantage.
-If you’re ever constipated and desperately need to poop, turn to yoga.
-The stretching and exercises that are part of yoga can help regulate your bowel movements.
-In fact, there are several poses specifically for constipation.
-But now you’re probably wondering, how does yoga help relieve gas and with pooping?
+Those rumors of embarrassing farts during yoga class are true.
+Luckily, you can use that to your advantage with yoga for constipation.
+If you’re ever constipated and desperately need to poop, the stretching and exercises that are part of yoga can help regulate your bowel movements.
+In fact, there are several yoga poses for constipation specifically.
+But now you’re probably wondering, how does yoga work for constipation?

 Cat-Cow Yoga Pose